The Ultimate Brake Light Bulb Repair Guide and Video

-Got a brake light bulb out and need to replace it yourself?
-This is a good
+Got a brake light bulb out and want to repair it yourself?
+Anyone that drives

-thing because everyone that drives

-a car should know how to do minor repair such as this
+a car should know how to do minor repairs with everyday tools such as this

 without going to a garage.
-In this guide I will show you how to replace
+In this guide we will show you how to replace and

-replacement bulb from Amazon or the local parts store then you are ready to
+can get from Amazon or the local parts store when you are ready to

-There are basically two style of bulb replacements which is: the brake lens
+There are basically two styles of bulb replacements which are; The brake lens

-needs to be removed to access the bulb, and the bulb socket can be removed by
+needs to be removed to access the bulb, or the bulb socket can be removed by

-Watch this video first that give you an idea of what you are in for before
+First sit back and watch this video that gives you an idea of what you are in for before

 Screw driver set